Devilish-Trio/BasicBTaskmanager/README.md

-Simple Task Manager I made a few years ago to bypass the restrictions made on some computer systems.
+Simple Task Manager I made a few years ago to bypass the restrictions made on some computer systems which blocks both Task Manager and Command Prompt

 Nearly all systems I've been on with command prompt restrictions only prevent the ".bat" extension.
 However, the alternative extension is ".cmd" and seems to work (at least for me)